 - More modern: Is somewhat more recent (announced 6 months after the GX8).

-Reasons to prefer the Panasonic Lumix DMC-GX8:
+Arguments in favor of the Panasonic Lumix DMC-GX8:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.